webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

       --profile, --loadProfile              Path or HTTP(S) URL to tar.gz file w hich contains the browser profile di
                                             rectory                     [string]
+      --browserStartTimeout                 Timeout (in seconds) for the browser process to start and connect.
+Raise
+                                             this on hosts under high load where browser startup is slow.
+                                                          [number] [default: 30]
       --saveProfile                         If set, save profile if crawl succee ded successfully.
 If no value provid
                                             ed, save back to save location as sp